What are the most spectacular roads in Mongolia?

-How To Travel to Potanin Glacier
+How To Get to Potanin Glacier in Mongolia By Car?

-Jaargalant wooden bridge: not for the sissies
+Jaargalant wooden bridge is not for the sissies

 Located in the Khövsgöl Province of Mongolia, the Jaargalant wooden bridge is 128.18m long on the Ider river.
 It’s one of the most spectacular bridges in the world.

-A memorable road trip to Tolbo Lake
+A Memorable Road Trip to Tolbo Lake

 Crossing the Khurgan and Khoton Lakes Bridge